cchipman21804/EnterpriseCOBOLv6.3/README.md

 RANDOM.cbl
 demonstrates the COBOL intrinsic functions - RANDOM, and CURRENT-DATE

+ROLL.cbl
+rolls a virtual six-sided die.
+Evaluated paragraphs display each hard coded die face in the PROCEDURE DIVISION based on the result of the cast.

 ROLLDICE.cbl
-rolls a virtual six-sided die
+rolls a virtual six-sided die.
+Uses 1D tables to define each die face in the DATA DIVISION.
+Evaluated paragraphs display each table based on the result of the cast.

 SAVINGS.cbl
 "Monthly Savings Account Calculator"